oxc-project/javascript-parser-in-rust/blog/grammar.md

           ^^^^^^^^^ CoverParenthesizedExpressionAndArrowParameterList
 ```

-The easiest but more cumbersome approach to solve this problem is to define a intermediate struct that holds this AST node,
+The easiest but more cumbersome approach to solving this problem is to define an intermediate struct that holds this AST node,
-then write two converter functions to convert it to either a SequenceExpression or a ArrowParameters node.
+then write two converter functions to convert it to either a `SequenceExpression` or a `ArrowParameters` node.

-A more complicated approach is to try and parse this as a ArrowParameters first, but rewind and reparse if it does not reach `=>`.
+A more complicated approach is to try and parse this as a `ArrowParameters` first, but rewind and re-parse if it does not reach `=>`.
-But this is the only applicable approach if TypeScript is being parsed here.
+This is the only applicable approach if TypeScript is being parsed here.

 There is another caveat here.
 When building the scope tree in the parser,
-i.e. create a scope for arrow expression during parsing, but do not create one for sequence expression,
+i.e. create the scope for arrow expression during parsing, but do not create one for sequence expression,
-it is not obvious on how to do this.
+it is not obvious how to do this.
 Luckily, [esbuild](https://github.com/evanw/esbuild) solved this problem by creating a temporary scope first,
-and then drop it if it is not an ArrowExpression.
+and then dropping it if it is not an `ArrowExpression`.

 This is stated in its [architecture document](https://github.com/evanw/esbuild/blob/master/docs/architecture.md#symbols-and-scopes):

 > This is mostly pretty straightforward except for a few places where the parser has pushed a scope and is in the middle of parsing a declaration only to discover that it's not a declaration after all.
 This happens in TypeScript when a function is forward-declared without a body, and in JavaScript when it's ambiguous whether a parenthesized expression is an arrow function or not until we reach the => token afterwards.
 This would be solved by doing three passes instead of two so we finish parsing before starting to set up scopes and declare symbols, but we're trying to do this in just two passes.
 So instead we call popAndDiscardScope() or popAndFlattenScope() instead of popScope() to modify the scope tree later if our assumptions turn out to be incorrect.

+---

 #### CoverCallExpressionAndAsyncArrowHead